iFahadislive/iFahadislive/README.md

 # 👋 Hi there!
-I'm Fahad Safdar - Senior Flutter Developer
+I'm Fahad Safdar - Flutter Developer

 Welcome to my GitHub profile!
 I'm a Flutter developer with a passion for creating elegant and performant mobile applications.
 Here, you'll find a showcase of my expertise, including personal projects, contributions to open-source, and more.